Minneapolis City SC: Club culture

 Called a "ramshackle, DIY soccer club" by The Growler, and not unfairly as the club has embraced that ethos both as a way to harken back to the original days of pro soccer in Minnesota and as a way to create a "people-driven alternative to corporate pro sports".

 Minneapolis City launched a "throwback" style logo and kit before ever playing a game.
 The kit and logo were designed by designer Matthew Wolff, from Minneapolis, whose credits include the branding for Los Angeles FC, New York City FC, and others.

 Supporters

-Minneapolis City is a well-supported club at its level, and the Citizens supporter's group is a large reason why.
+Minneapolis City is a well-supported club at its level, in large part because of the Citizens supporter's group.

-Known for being loud, for their tifo, and for humorous in-game heckling, The Citizens are a staple at Crows games.
+The Citizens are known for organizing tifos and for their in-game heckling during Crows games.

 Affiliates

 Stegman's Soccer Club is an amateur soccer club based in Minneapolis.
 The club fields five competitive amateur men's teams across the two major summer leagues in Minneapolis-St Paul: Stegman's 1977, Stegman's Old Boys, and Stegman's Athletic in the Minnesota Amateur Soccer League (MASL), Stegman's United and Stegman's Blues in the Minnesota Recreational Soccer League (MRSL), and various small-sided teams in various other leagues throughout the year.

 In 2021, Minneapolis City created the Minneapolis City Futures Program, a supplementary training program for local players under the age of 20, to bridge the gap between youth and adult soccer in the area.
 In 2024, the Futures Program expanded to include both a U-21 and a U-19 team.
 The U-19 team were the 2024 UPSL Division 1 champions.